55 Handpicked DIY Escape Room Puzzle Ideas That Spark Joy & Mystery

 They’re a bit more expensive than briefcases, but safes can also be useful in protecting your belongings when you’re not staging epic escape games in your house!

-Whether it requires a combination or a key, a safe is a great place to hide game elements, plus you can imbue your game with epic thematic mojo by using paint, chalk, stickers, or other decorative features to add character … or clues.
+Whether it requires a combination or a key, a safe is the perfect place to hide game elements, plus you can imbue your game with epic thematic mojo by using paint, chalk, stickers, or other decorative features to add character.
+You can grab one in the picture on Amazon.

-You can turn any phone into a combination safe puzzle by changing the passcode.
-The way most phones work, your puzzle can be a traditional number sequence or a pattern.
+Turn your phone into a magical combination safe in a matter of minutes.
+The way most phones work, your puzzle can be a traditional number sequence or one of those sliding patterns.

 Don't let a lack of fancy hardware limit your creativity.